joshpeterson/summa/book/third_part_of_the_summa_theologica/treatise_on_the_sacraments/of_those_whom_indulgences_avail/prologue.md

 (2) Whether they avail religious?
 (3) Whether they avail a person who does not fulfill the conditions for which the indulgence is given?
 (4) Whether they avail him who grants them?

-* Whether An Indulgence Avails Those Who Are In Mortal Sin?
-* Whether Indulgences Avail Religious?
-* Whether An Indulgence Can Ever Be Granted To One Who Does Not Fulfill The Conditions Required?
-* Whether An Indulgence Avails The Person Who Grants It?